IgA Vasculitis in Children

 What are the symptoms of IgA vasculitis in a child?

 Each child’s symptoms can vary.
+Symptoms usually start suddenly and develop over days.
 Common symptoms include:

 - A rash caused by blood leaking into the skin